f0e/blur/README.md

 ## Installation
-To install Smoothie and its [dependencies](#dependencies) for Windows, run this install script:
+To install Smoothie and its dependencies for Windows, run this install script:

 ```powershell
 powershell "irm smoothie.ctt.cx|iex"
 ```
-For Linux users and those who seek for a manual installation, see [manual installation](#manual-installation)
+For Linux users and those who seek for a manual installation/already have a Python 3.9/VapourSynth, scroll all the way down

-If you already have your own VapourSynth/Python environment installed you can clone the repository and make your own shortcuts, also see [dependencies](#dependencies)

 ## Using Smoothie
 You can simply select one multiple videos and right click and of them -> Send To -> Smoothie